Getting Started with Thonny MicroPython (Python) IDE for ESP32 and ESP8266

 • The Editor section is where you write your code and edit your .py files.
 You can open more than one file, and the Editor will open a new tab for each file.

-• On the MicroPython Shell you can type commands to be executed immediately by your ESP board without the need to upload new files.
-The terminal also provides information about the state of an executing program, shows errors related with upload, syntax errors, prints messages, etc…
+• In the MicroPython Shell, you can type commands to be executed immediately by your ESP board without the need to upload new files.
+The terminal also provides information about the state of an executing program, shows errors related to the uploading process, syntax errors, prints messages, etc…

 Something that could be very useful is the Variables tab.
 It lists all available variables in your program and their corresponding values.